deco3500-2017/Team-Unfit/README.md

 Identify the key tasks that need to be completed and when.
 Identify:
 - Project phases e.g. research; requirements; design; construction;

-- Key deliverables for each phase (Milestones)2;
-Oral Pitch - Due on the 30th Aug
-Project Proposal - Due on the 1st Sep

 - Resources – equipment or other tools/people you might need.
 ## Tags